cscart/docs/en/install/digitalocean.rst

 .. note::

-    You'll need to use the command line and might have to install an SSH client.
+    You'll need to use the command line and may have to install SSH and SFTP clients to follow this guide.

-In this tutorial, you will learn how to install CS-Cart on a DigitalOcean server.
+In this tutorial you will learn how to install CS-Cart on a DigitalOcean server.
 DigitalOcean is an SSD cloud hosting that offers virtual private servers.

 We will also use a script that will automatically configure the server on DigitalOcean cloud hosting `for maximum CS-Cart speed <http://blog.cs-cart.com/2015/06/01/five-server-tweaks-to-get-maximum-speed-out-of-cs-cart-4-3-1/>`_.